The Rewards of Being Honest Aren't Always Financial Ones

 There are some financial rewards to this strategy.

 The percentage of people who buy something because of this website, then go on to return it, is 525% better than average.
-Still, it's more profitable for an affiliate website to tell lies of omission.
+Nevertheless, it's more profitable for an affiliate website to tell lies of omission.
 (And believe me, many of them do.)

 So why be honest?
 Platitudes like "it just feels right" are the first thing that come to mind, but there are deeper reasons.
 Honesty is how we learn and share knowledge.